HIP Haiti: School

 HIP Haiti originated in a private project started in 2001 by Jordan-Reynolds, who founded a school in the remote village of Coco Beach--in 2000 she and her daughter Stephanie had accidentally crossed from the Dominican Republic, where they were vacationing, into Haiti, and took an interest in the area while waiting for permission to re-enter the Dominican Republic.
 Jordan-Reynolds is a professor at Auburn Montgomery.
 The school now enrolls three hundred students in primary and secondary education, and employs eight full-time teachers.
 It also supports a medical clinic.
-In 2008, the school was accepted into the World Food Program's School Feeding Program, and began providing students two meals per day.
+In 2008, the school was accepted into the World Food Programme's School Feeding Program, and began providing students two meals per day.

 HIP Haiti was established by Jordan-Reynolds and her daughter Stephanie (a graduate of Auburn Montgomery, with a master's in African-American Caribbean studies from Tulane University) as a non-profit to aid in raising funds for the projects.